-The Costa Rican passport currently ranks on the 30th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 150 countries.
+The Costa Rican passport is currently ranked 30th place on the Guide Passport Index.
+It provides visa-free access to 149 countries.
 This grants it an overall higher mobility score and makes it a desirable passport.
 Costa Rican passport holders have visa-free access and visas on arrival to countries such as Singapore, United Kingdom, United Arab Emirates and the entire European Union.
 This allows almost instant travel opportunities to worldwide prime destinations.
-Costa Rican passport holders do however require a visa to enter about 76 destinations.
+Costa Rican passport holders do however require a visa to enter about 80 destinations.
 Some countries where a visa is required are Taiwan, the United States and Australia.

 The Republic of Costa Rica is a former Spanish colony consisting of 7 provinces.
 The most important provinces are San José, Alajuela and Cartago.
 It is situated in Central America, bordering Panama and Nicaragua.
 The country has a surface area of 51,100 square kilometers.
 Its terrain is defined by coastal plains and rugged volcanic mountains.
 Its climate is tropical and subtropical with a dry season from December to April and a rainy season from May to November.

 Until today, Costa Rican culture is strongly influenced by the Spanish colonial heritage.
 The majority of the population is Catholic.
 The official language is Spanish.
 Costa Rica’s legal system is based on the Spanish civil code.
 Legislative acts are reviewed in Supreme Court.
 The government form is a presidential republic.
-The posts of the chief of state and the head of government are filled by the elected President Carlos Alvarado Quesada.
+The posts of the chief of state and the head of government are filled by the elected President Rodrigo Chaves Robles.

 Costa Rica is an incredibly popular tourism destination.
 The country is filled with a variety of urban and natural tourist attractions.
 It is known for its vast beaches and nature.
 There are 4 UNESCO world heritage sites scattered across the county.
 Some of the major destinations include the Manuel Antonio National Park, the Arenal Volcano, the Monteverde forests and the capital of San José.
 Costa Rica has a total of approximately 3 million tourists visiting every year with the majority originating from North America.